pw4rn3r/ECE382/notes/L8/index.md

 ### Sections

-This begs the question of what sections actually are.
+What are sections?
 They are groupings of code that you define using assembler directives!

 ```
 .text                   ;put code in the text section - maps to FLASH (ROM)